Eugenio Monti: Biography

 Born in Toblach, Italy, The Flying Redhead was the best Italian young skier: he won the national titles in slalom and giant slalom, and finished third in downhill, but a 1951 accident stopped his alpine skiing career when he tore ligaments in both of his knees.
 Monti switched to bobsleigh, finding great success as a result.
 In 1954 he won his first Italian championship and in 1957 won his first world championship.

 At the 1956 Winter Olympics in Cortina d'Ampezzo, he won silver medals in the 2-man and 4-man bobsled events.
-He could not compete in the 1960 Winter Olympics in Squaw Valley, California, because the bobsled race was not held for economic reasons (for the only time in the history of the Winter Olympic Games).
+He could not compete in the 1960 Winter Olympics in Squaw Valley, California, because the bobsleigh race was not held for economic reasons (for the only time in the history of the Winter Olympic Games).

 But it was during the 1964 Winter Olympics in Innsbruck that Monti performed the best-known act of his sporting career.
-Realizing that British bobsledders Tony Nash and Robin Dixon had broken a bolt on their sled, Monti lent them the bolt off his sled.
+Realizing that British bobsleighers Tony Nash and Robin Dixon had broken a bolt on their sledge, Monti lent them the bolt from his sledge.
 The Britons won the gold medal in the 2-man bobsled, while Monti and his teammate took the bronze medal.
-Answering critics from the home press, Monti told them "Nash didn't win because I gave him the bolt.
+Answering critics from the home press, Monti told them, "Nash didn't win because I gave him the bolt.
 He won because he had the fastest run."
 Monti also showed his act of selfless generosity in the four-man competition.
-There, the Canadian team of Vic Emery had damaged their sled's axle and would have been disqualified had not Monti and his mechanics come to the rescue.
-The sled was repaired and the Canadian team went on to win the gold medal, while Monti's team took bronze.
+There, the Canadian team of Vic Emery had damaged their sledge's axle and would have been disqualified had not Monti and his mechanics come to the rescue.
+The sledge was repaired, and the Canadian team went on to win the gold medal, while Monti's team took bronze.
 For these acts of sportsmanship, he was awarded the Pierre de Coubertin World Trophy.

 Finally, at the 1968 Winter Olympics in Grenoble, France, a 40-year-old Monti won a gold in both the two-man and four-man events (the first non-German to do so).
-After his victory, he received Italy's highest civilian honor - the Commendatore of the Italian Republic and then retired to labor in his skiing facilities in Cortina.
+After his victory, he received Italy's highest civilian honour - the Commendatore of the Italian Republic and then retired to labour in his skiing facilities in Cortina.

-Struck by numerous hardships (separation from his wife, the departure of his daughter for the United States, the death of his son from an overdose), suffering from Parkinson's disease, on 30 November 2003 he shot himself in the head; transported to the hospital in Belluno, he died the next day.
+Struck by numerous hardships (separation from his wife, the departure of his daughter for the United States, the death of his son from an overdose), suffering from Parkinson's disease, on 30 November 2003, he shot himself in the head; transported to the hospital in Belluno, he died the next day.

 Turn 19 at Cesana Pariol, the site of the 2006 Winter Olympic bobsled, luge, and skeleton competitions, was named for Monti.
-The bobsleigh track that Monti competed on for years in Cortina and is slated for the 2026 Winter Olympics was renamed in his honor following his 2003 death.
+The bobsleigh track that Monti competed on for years in Cortina and is slated for the 2026 Winter Olympics was renamed in his honour following his 2003 death.